Convergent and efficient iteratively regularized contrast source inversion-type methods for inverse medium scattering problems: Conclusion

 \section{Conclusion}

 In this paper, we proposed two iteratively regularized CSI-type methods with a novel $\ell_1$ proximal term as the iteratively regularized term, the IRCSI and IRSOM algorithms, for solving inverse medium scattering problems with a fixed frequency.
-The IRCSI and IRSOM algorithms have a similar computational complexity to the original CSI and SOM algorithms, respectively, and in the case when the regularization parameters $\gamma=\beta=0$, they reduce to the latter, respectively.
+In the case when the regularization parameters $\gamma=\beta=0$, the IRCSI algorithm reduces to the original CSI algorithm with the weights $\eta_{s,j}$ and $\eta_{d,j}$ taking to be positive constants and the IRSOM algorithm reduces to the original SOM algorithm.
+The IRCSI and IRSOM algorithms have a similar computational complexity to the original CSI and SOM algorithms, respectively.
 It was proved rigorously that the IRCSI and IRSOM algorithms are globally convergent under natural and weak conditions on the original objective function (see Corollaries \ref{c1} and \ref{c2}).
 As far as we know, this is the first convergence result for iterative methods of solving nonlinear inverse scattering problems with a fixed frequency.
 Numerical results are presented to demonstrate the theoretical convergence of the IRCSI and IRSOM algorithms as well as their much better performance in comparison with the original CSI and SOM algorithms, especially in the noisy data case.
 It was also proved in the noisy data case that for sufficiently small $h>0$, the ground truth solution is a $O(\delta^{csi})$-stationary point of $F^{csi}(z;\bm u^{\infty,\delta})$ or a $O(\delta^{som})$-stationary point of $F^{som}(z;\bm u^{\infty,\delta})$ (see (\ref{e5-20}), \eqref{eq1} and \eqref{eq3}), whilst the limit point $z^*$ of the iterative sequence obtained by the IRCSI and IRSOM algorithms is an $\vep$-stationary point of the objective function $F^{csi}(z;\bm u^{\infty,\delta})$ or $F^{som}(z;\bm u^{\infty,\delta})$ (see (\ref{e5-18})).
 This suggested that in the noisy data case, it is better to choose the regularization parameters $\gamma$ and $\beta$ in the IRCSI and IRSOM algorithms according to the selection strategy given in \eqref{e5-21}, which was also confirmed by the numerical results.
+In the future, we hope to provide a rigorous analysis on the choice of regularization parameters, investigate the convergence rates of the iterative sequences generated by our methods, and study the error estimates between their limit points and the exact solution with respect to the noise level.